steinbrennerlab/steinbrennerlab.github.io/contact.md

 <h3>Graduate Students:</h3>
 The lab accepts students through the UW Biology PhD program.
 Please reach out in late summer and early fall in advance of November application deadlines.
 Please email Prof. Steinbrenner with a brief cover letter describing your goals for graduate study.

+If you are considering graduate study in my lab or others, I highly encourage you to apply for the <a href="https://www.nsfgrfp.org/">NSF GRFP</a>.
+I am happy to provide feedback on GRFP applications provided well in advance of a deadline.
+Applications prior to admittance to a graduate program are encouraged and are not disadvantaged relative to those from current graduate students.
+You may re-apply in graduate school.

 <h3>Undergraduate Students:</h3>
 The lab welcomes enthusiastic UW undergraduates in any major.
 Students can receive BIOL499: Independent Research credit.
 Paid research opportunities may be available if there is a demonstrated need.
 Eligible students for Federal Work Study are especially encouraged to apply.